 - Complete confidentiality for Estranged students in respect of service provision and specific arrangements.

 - Under the age of 25 when you start your studies with us at Bangor University.

 - Provide evidence of your estrangement – a letter written by a professional person who is aware of your personal circumstanced and can confirm that you are estranged from your family - such as a School Teacher/Tutor, Social Worker, Police Officer, Doctor, or a healthcare professional.

 - Estranged from your family with no foreseeable change of reconciliation.
 This this sometime referred as irreconcilable estranged for example on student finance websites.

 To qualify for support as an Estranged Students you must be:

-There is a named contact person for estranged students within the University’s Student Services, and that is the person you should turn to for help and advice at any stage of your journey into and through Higher Education.
-Contact Wendy Williams, Student Adviser in the Student Services.
-Wendy can give you more details on all aspects of the University’s support provision – both prior to admission and whilst studying here.
+There are 2 named contacts for estranged students within the University’s Student Services, and they are the member of staff you should turn to for help and advice at any stage of your journey into and through Higher Education.
+Huw and Wendy can give you more details on all aspects of the University’s support provision – both prior to admission and whilst studying here.

 Contact Huw or Wendy on 01248 383717 / 3637 or e-mail: email@example.com